The REAL Story Behind Islam’s Most Taboo Story:

-The REAL Story Behind the Controversial Satanic Verses
+The Satanic Verses

-The story of the cranes (misnomered as the Satanic verses) speaks to the sacred feminine emissaries of the natural world.
-Birds as messengers in a beautiful and symbolic symphony of prayers ascending to the God of all realms.
 The story of the cranes is one verse among many in the Quran that speaks to the dark feminine aspect of God, an aspect that nests Islam within the mythological Dark.

 REVIEW

-— CHANEL RION, JOURANLIST
+— CHANEL RION, JOURNALIST

 ON “CORD-CUTTING FROM THE AYATOLLAH”